joaopcferreira/TechDemo2Jun2022/README.md

-Links for the existing ingress
+Links for the existing ingress: